Would you rather listen to this article? Use the player below or download on iTunes.

 - To improve your quality of life

-There are numerous other good reasons to move your body, but you get the idea.
+There are numerous additional reasons to move your body, but you get the idea.

 Unacceptable Reasons to Exercise: